Lomb2/GBString/README.md

 ## Example 1:

 The following code changes "Im using ??? to edit this!" to "Im using GBString to edit this!".
-First searchs all the positions of the '?' character, then cuts the string from poslist[0] (the first '?' position found in the string) to poslist.back() (the last '?' position found in the string), then inserts in poslist[0] the substring "GBString".
+First searchs all the positions of the '?' characters, then cuts the string from poslist[0] (the first '?' position found in the string) to poslist.back() (the last '?' position found in the string), then inserts in poslist[0] the substring "GBString".
 ```
 std::string str = "Im using ??? to edit this!";